“The difference between reading and studying is intensity, focus, and a willingness to act on what you have learned.” – Jeff Gitomer

 We probed a bit at his process.
 He was putting in the time.
-Immersing himself in more information every day, but the amount was overwhelming.
+Immersing himself in more information every day, but the amount was too much to handle.
 Nothing was sticking.
 Thus, we discovered there needed to be more effort toward study and retention.

-When you feel overwhelmed, it’s important to pause and change the pace.
+When you feel overwhelmed, it’s essential to pause and change the pace.

 If you don’t study, a great deal can be lost in the process.
-When trying something new, consider a couple questions.
+When trying something new, consider a couple of questions: